wsaada19/CommunityQuests/README.md

 Clear all rewards for a specific player.
 Do not specify a player name if you want to clear rewards for all players.

+### /cq history

+Opens a UI with historical quest information and data

 ## Configuration

 The config.yml is used to configure quests in the plugin.
 Once the quests have been created you can start them using the /cq start command.